-THE THOMAS CULLOM BUTLER AND PAULINE CAMPBELL BUTLER SCHOLARSHIP.
-This endowed scholarship was established by Thomas Cullom Butler, a 1934 School of Medicine graduate, for worthy and needy medical students.
 THE ALICE DREW CHENOWETH SCHOLARSHIP.
 This scholarship honors the career of Dr. Alice Drew Chenoweth, a 1932 School of Medicine graduate who had a distinguished career as a pediatrician in the area of public health.

 THE CLASS OF 1943 MARCH AND DECEMBER SCHOLARSHIP FUNDS.
 These endowed scholarships were established by members of these Medical School classes.